Australia and The Queen v Carroll

 In the subsequent trial Carroll was again found guilty and yet again the decision of the jury was frustrated by the Queensland Court of Appeals, and, on appeal, by the High Court, holding that the accused should not have been prosecuted for an offence which sought to controvert13 the original acquittal.

 To its credit, the High Court of Australia did admit that the perjury prosecution did not violate Queensland’s double jeopardy laws. “…neither par (d) nor (e) of s 598(2) applied and the respondent had no plea in bar available under the Code”14

-However, perhaps not to its credit, the alleged justifications that followed delved into that murky area where the High Court, rather than being bound by legal code, exercised an alleged discretion to create new law so as to prevent what it defined as a prosecutorial abuse of process.
+However, perhaps not to its credit, the alleged justifications that followed delved into that murky area where the High Court, rather than being bound by legal code, exercised its discretion under its equity law authority to create new law so as to prevent what it defined as a prosecutorial abuse of process.
 The alleged abuse of process was that, in having to prove the defendant’s perjury, the prosecution would have to prove an allegation (the defendant was a murderer) that an earlier court held was not necessarily the case.

 As quoted from the Queensland appellate court,

 "if the evidence at the perjury trial was substantially identical with that at the earlier trial, the rule against double jeopardy would be infringed and the prosecution would amount to an abuse of process"15

 Of course one needs to ask: how does controverting an earlier decision actually violate the double jeopardy principle?